Early Repayment Charges

 Details of the mortgages that have an early repayment charge and the level of the charge is detailed in our current mortgage range .
 How we calculate the early repayment charge for a specific mortgage deal is shown in the product details for each deal.

 Things to be aware of

-Some of our products are transferrable (or ‘portable’) so that if you move house within the fixed, capped, discounted or tracker rate period we will pay back any early repayment charge you incur.
+All of our mortgages products are transferrable (or ‘portable’) so if you move house within the fixed, capped, discounted or tracker rate period we will pay back any early repayment charge you incur.

 This refund is subject to conditions, which will be outlined in your mortgage offer issued to you and dependent on you borrowing the same amount, on the same deal.